 Salomon’s X Ultra line of hiking footwear is one of our long-time favorites for all types of uses from day hikes to lightweight backpacking trips.
-The new “3” was released in late 2017, and Salomon mostly stuck to the original script—changes include tweaks to the lacing system and a redesign of the outsole to improve downhill traction.
-We’ve put the shoe through everything from early winter conditions in the Pacific Northwest to summer in Patagonia, and feel Salomon has again hit the mark.
+We’ve tested the latest low-top shoe version through everything from early winter conditions in the Pacific Northwest to summer in Patagonia, and feel Salomon hit the mark.
 It’s light, nimble, grips well on just about any surface, and will hold up through extended rough use.
 Below we break down the X Ultra 3’s comfort, weight, traction, waterproofing, durability, fit, and more.
-To see how the X Ultra 3 stacks up to the competition, see our articles on the best hiking shoes and hiking boots.
+To see how the X Ultra 3 stacks up to the competition, see our articles on the best lightweight hiking shoes and hiking boots.

-The X Ultra’s running shoe inspired design makes it one of the most aggressive hiking shoes on the trail.
-And the scales confirm that feeling: my men’s size 9 Gore-Tex model checks in at 1 pound 10 ounces.
-For perspective, that’s almost exactly the same as a waterproof trail runner like the Brooks Cascadia 12 GTX (1 pound 10.6 ounces), and it undercuts most of the hiking shoe market.
+The X Ultra’s running-shoe-inspired design makes it one of the most aggressive hiking shoes on the trail.
+And the scales confirm that feeling: my men’s size 9 Gore-Tex model checks in at 1 pound 10 ounces (it’s listed at 1 pound 10.8 ounces).
+For perspective, that’s less than a waterproof trail runner like the La Sportiva Akyra GTX (1 pound 11.4 ounces), and it undercuts most of the hiking shoe market.
 Popular designs like the Merrell Moab 2 WP (2 pounds 1 ounce), Keen Targhee III Low WP (1 pound 14.8 ounces), and The North Face Ultra 110 GTX (1 pound 15 ounces) all weigh significantly more and feel clunky by comparison.
-You can save about 1 ounce by opting for the non-waterproof X Ultra 3 shoe, and the mid-height boot version is a standout in the waterproof hiking boot market at 2 pounds 1.4 ounces (also a men’s size 9).
+You can save by opting for Salomon’s OUTline GTX (1 pound 8.6 ounces), although we found that shoe falls short in terms of comfort and durability on rough trails.
+All told, we have absolutely no complaints regarding the X Ultra’s weight.

-Overall, changes from the X Ultra 2 to 3 were fairly modest, but Salomon did redesign its outsoles for improved downhill traction.
+For the most recent iteration, Salomon redesigned the X Ultra 3’s outsoles for improved downhill traction.
 This is seen primarily at the heel, which trades solid rubber for a series of gill-like cutouts to bite into the ground.
-Admittedly, we didn’t feel the old X Ultra 2 was ever really lacking in grip, but we’ve nevertheless been pleased with the new Contagrip outsoles.
+Admittedly, we didn’t feel the old X Ultra 2 was ever really lacking in grip, but we’ve nevertheless been pleased with the latest Contagrip outsoles.
 They’ve performed well in soft mud, hardpack dirt, and a decent amount of snow travel.
 And importantly, the rubber compound hasn’t deteriorated or chipped away even after hiking on granite.

 Stability and Support

-My X Ultra 3 GTX arrived in early winter, and over the past few months I’ve had ample opportunities to test its waterproofing abilities.
+My X Ultra 3 GTX arrived in early winter, and I’ve had ample opportunities since to test its waterproofing abilities.
 From strapping it to snowshoes and MICROspikes to shallow creek crossings, the Gore-Tex lining has held up without a hiccup.
 One downside of a low-top waterproof shoe in general is that you’ll need to be mindful when stepping into puddles or moving water—if it seeps over the sides, the shoe won’t dry quickly.
-We’ve tested both the non-waterproof and waterproof versions of the X Ultra, and while we benefitted from the waterproofing feature on a number of occasions, we’d lean towards the $30 cheaper non-waterproof shoe for most summer adventuring.
+We’ve tested both the non-waterproof and waterproof versions of the X Ultra, and while we benefitted from the waterproofing feature on a number of occasions, we’d lean towards the $30-cheaper non-waterproof X Ultra 3 Aero for most summer adventuring.

-Along with trail comfort and support, durability is another area where the X Ultra outperforms a standard trail runner.
-Our previous versions of the shoe have had excellent lifespans, and with 4 months of consistent use with the “3,” I’m confident in saying the new model is just as good.
+Along with trail comfort and support, durability is another area where the X Ultra outperforms a standard trail-running shoe.
+Our previous versions of the shoe have had excellent lifespans, and with eight months of consistent use with the “3,” I’m confident in saying the current model is just as good.
 The reinforced synthetic upper material protects the mesh from tears, the substantial toe cap has a few scrapes but is in excellent shape overall, and the tread is only just starting to show early signs of wearing down.

 We’ve worn a lot of shoes with a speed lace system from brands like Salomon and Adidas, and haven’t had issues with laces shredding or discomfort with the current designs.
 Yet it is a polarizing concept: I found myself needing to retighten my X Ultras a few times during full days of hiking—something I attributed to the laces loosening slightly—and those that need to fine-tune the fit may not like the single-pull concept.